 The eleventh edition of Multinational Financial Management is a comprehensive survey of the essential areas of the international financial market environment, including foreign exchange and derivative markets, risk management, and international capital markets and portfolio investment.

-My primary research interests are in corporate finance, credit risks, credit derivatives and real estate.
-My articles on these topics have appeared in peer-reviewed publications such as the Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Annals of Operations Research, and the Journal of Investment Management.
-My research has been presented in seminars and conferences at leading financial, regulatory and academic institutions and relayed in national media outlets such as the Philadelphia Inquirer, the Indianapolis Star, the Denver Post and Motley Fool.
-Notably, my research on executive compensation has been mentioned in the US Senate in the debate to reform executive compensation.
+Dr. Hanouna specializes in corporate and international finance, as well as credit risk and real estate.
+His best-selling textbook, with Alan C. Shapiro, Multinational Financial Management (Wiley & Sons, 11th ed., 2019) is in use in most of the leading MBA programs around the world.
+His research has appeared in the Journal of Corporate Finance, Journal of Financial Intermediation, Journal of Financial Services Research, Journal of Banking and Finance, Journal of Economic Dynamics and Control, Annals of Operations Research, and the Journal of Investment Management.
+It has also been presented in seminars and conferences at leading financial, regulatory and academic institutions and relayed in national media outlets such as the Philadelphia Inquirer, the Indianapolis Star, the Denver Post and Motley Fool.
+Notably, his research on executive compensation and mutual funds has been mentioned in the US Senate.